GULibrarySandbox/advanced-data-wrangle-old/content/1-setup.md

 -----
 #### About the data

-We will wrangle three datasets in this workshop, all obtained from Queensland Government's open data portal [data.qld.gov.au](https://www.data.qld.gov.au/).
+The datasets used in this workshop were all downloaded from the Queensland Government's open data portal [data.qld.gov.au](https://www.data.qld.gov.au/) © 2019 The State of Queensland, licensed under a Creative Commons Attribution 4.0 International licence, CC BY 4.0..

 - The *QLD Traffic Accident* open dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.
-The data used in this workshop is a smaller four-year subset and has had changes made for training purposes.

 - The *QLD Driver Reviver Stations* open dataset provides address locations of places to stop and refresh when travelling on Queensland roads.